-If you’re scheduling a nutritional assessment because you want to lose weight or achieve other wellness-related goals, please fill out the food record form and bring it to your meeting.
+If you’re scheduling an assessment, please fill out the Nutrition Self-Assessment and Three-Day Food Log forms and bring them to your meeting.
 Try to record everything you eat or drink immediately after you consume it.
 It is essential that you record three typical days, not just “good” days.
 The more detailed and honest you are, the more accurate your analysis may be.
 Food records are helpful but are not required; if you feel uncomfortable doing them or simply choose not to complete them, that’s OK.

 Contact Health Promotion to schedule an appointment with the dietitian.

 If you or someone you know has an eating disorder — including anorexia or bulimia — we have an Eating Disorders Team that can offer the counseling, medical care and nutritional support you need.

 At UB, you can discover new foods, take a nutrition class, learn how to cook and join a community supported agriculture (CSA) program.

 Learn about the connection between food and climate change in this experiential class, which includes concepts of sustainable food and social justice.